 Sometimes it is desirable to start the analyzer only at a specified location in your data.
 A common use for this is if you are using SPI without an enable line.
 A transition on the enable line is normally required to synchronize the analyzer and allow it to start decoding.

-Then click the analyzer's Gear button and select Re-run starting at timing marker.
+Then click the Analyzer's gear button and select Re-run starting at the timing marker.